ahmadaidil/reax-from-scratch/README.md

 ## Reax from scratch

-Setup React v16 from scratch with webpack 4
+React setup v16 from scratch with webpack 4